 How to only delete visible rows or columns in Excel？

-In Excel, we usually hide some important rows or columns of information, sometimes, we need to delete the visible rows or columns only, if you delete them with Delete key directly, the hide values will be deleted at the same time.
+In Excel, we usually hide some important rows or columns of information, sometimes, we need to delete the visible rows or columns only, if you delete them with Delete key directly, the hidden values will be deleted at the same time.
 How do you delete the visible rows or columns without deleting the hidden rows or columns in Excel?
 This tutorial will introduce the ways to delete visible rows only.

 With this Go To Special command in Excel, you can quickly select the visible values and then delete them with Delete key.
 Do as this: